ion124-0/pm-bgm-repro/README.md

 # Paper Mario BGM change crash repro

-This is a small reproduction package for crashes encountered while changing Paper Mario 64 BGM behavior / BGM assets.
+This is a small repro to get help with crashes that occur on Everdrive when trying to change the bgm of Paper Mario on N64.

-This repo intentionally does not include:
+This repo does not include:
 - ROMs
 - baseroms
 - built game files